LouisIsbister/SWEN431-A1/README.md

  2. Boolean values and comparision operators.
  3. Matrix and vector values and operators.
  4. Stack manipulation functions such as ROLL, SWAP, ROT etc.
  5. Lambdas and recursive calls with SELF operator, variable quoting, and EVAL command.

 For example, the following input specifies a lambda whose body contains two variables `x0`, and `x1`, and computes the factorial of the top element of the stack!
-(In this case 5):
+(In this case 5 and results in 120):

 ```ruby
 1 5
 { 2 | x0 x1 * x1 1 - DUP 0 > SELF ’DROP ROT IFELSE EVAL}